The Seiberg-Witten Equations on Manifolds with Boundary I: The Space of Monopoles and Their Boundary Values: Linear Theory

-By the above lemma, the domains $\tX_\c^{t,q}$ and $X_\c^{t,q}$ are such that their boundary values under $r$ and $r_\Sigma$ are complementary to the boundary values of $\ker \tH_\c^{t,q}$ and $\ker \H_\c^{t,q}$, respectively.
+the subspace of $\tT^{t,q}$ whose boundary values lie in (\ref{complag}).
+Likewise, define By the above lemma, the domains $\tX_\c^{t,q}$ and $X_\c^{t,q}$ are such that their boundary values under $r$ and $r_\Sigma$ are complementary to the boundary values of $\ker \tH_\c^{t,q}$ and $\ker \H_\c^{t,q}$, respectively.
 Thus, we expect these domains to be ones on which the operators $\tH_\c^{t,q}$ and $\H_\c^{t,q}$ are invertible elliptic operators.
 This is exactly what the following proposition tells us.

 \begin{Proposition} Let $\c \in \fM^{s,p}(Y)$ and assume all the hypotheses of Theorem \ref{ThmLinLag}.
 Let $t > 1/q$ and $q \geq 2$ satisfy (\ref{tq2}) or more generally (\ref{tq1}).
 Then the maps

 are isomorphisms.
 Moreover, we have the commutative diagram